Aaron-Bopp/TIM/Sometimes the most obvious explanation is the best one.md

 We don't argue that a can opener was designed for anything else than to open cans because that explanation is so obvious.
 In modern [[society]], we have trained ourselves to be skeptical of easy solutions.
-This is often the best strategy as helps us avoid [[Experts are often far too confident in the effectiveness of their theories]].
+This is often the best strategy as it helps us avoid [[Experts are often far too confident in the effectiveness of their theories]].
 The flip side of this is valuing high complexity explanations over simple explanations because of the perception of more [[information]], but a self-evident theory may be just as true.